About AP® Exams

 Format of AP Exams

 In general, an AP exam has two sections.
 The first section consists of multiple-choice questions, and the second section consists of free-response questions.
 Students are allowed to take a break between Sections I and II.
 Most AP courses have a paper-and-pencil exam, but a few courses have different ways to assess what you’ve learned.
 In some courses, like AP Art and Design, students must submit a portfolio of work for scoring.
-Recently, the College Board authorized AP exams to be taken digitally by students as a response to the Covid-19 pandemic.
+Recently, the College Board authorized AP exams to be taken digitally by students as a response to the COVID-19 pandemic.

 So, how long are these AP exams?
 Depending on the subject chosen, the length of an AP exam may vary from anywhere between 120 minutes and 200 minutes.

 Most AP exams follow a standardized question template.
 As mentioned above, most AP exams consist of two sections.
-Let’s have a brief look at these sections:
+Let’s have a brief look at these sections.

 Section I: Multiple-Choice Questions (MCQs)

-The first part of your AP test consists of MCQs where you need to pick the correct answer from four or five choices given to you for each question.
+The first part of your AP test consists of multiple-choice questions (MCQs) where you need to pick the correct answer from four or five choices given to you for each question.
 Using a pencil, you need to bubble in your choice on your AP answer sheet for the paper-and-pencil exams.
 The MCQ answer sheet is scanned by a machine and a raw score is provided based on the number of answers you got correct.
-Remember that you won’t be penalized for a wrong answer.
+Remember, you won’t be penalized for a wrong answer.
 Your score is based only on the number of correct answers.
 So, even if you are not certain of the correct answer, be sure to answer every question!
 Usually, the time allotted for the MCQ section is between 60 and 90 minutes, depending on the subject.

 Section II: Free-Response Questions (FRQs)

-The second part of your AP exam consists of free-response questions where you write your own responses.
-There are two types of free response questions – short answer and long answer questions.
+The second part of your AP exam consists of free-response questions (FRQs) where you write your own responses.
+There are two types of free response questions: short answer and long answer questions.
 This section will assess your analytical, and problem-solving skills.
 As the name suggests, the free-response section gives you flexibility in answering the question.
 As such, this section does not come with a preset formula, and each subject has its own structure of FRQs.
 The time allotted for this section ranges from 60 to 90 minutes, depending on the subject you’ve chosen.

 Digital Format of AP Exams

-For the 2023 AP exams, schools in the 48 contiguous states and Washington, D.C. can opt for either paper or in-school digital exams, or a combination of both.
+For the 2024 AP exams, schools in the 48 contiguous states and Washington, D.C. can opt for either paper or in-school digital exams, or a combination of both.
 Contact your participating school around mid-August to get detailed information about in-school digital exams.
 According to the College Board, a new version of the AP exam app has been developed to administer the digital examinations.

 On the digital exam, students will answer free-response questions with a keyboard, rather than by hand.
 Students taking digital exams will not be asked to draw or graph as part of their response—instead, these skills will be assessed with questions containing graphs or other stimuli.
 The digital exam app will include any symbols that students would need to type their responses.
 No handwritten or photographed work will be required or accepted.

 It is important to note that some exams have different formats for paper and digital forms.
-The differences vary by exam, such as a change in the number of free-response and multiple-choice questions, different time allocations for each section, etc. You can refer to the In-School Digital exam: 2022-2023 for more information about what AP courses are administered in digital format.
+The differences vary by exam, such as a change in the number of free-response and multiple-choice questions, different time allocations for each section, etc.

 How Are AP Exams Scored?